kaizhang16/book/src/ch08-02-strings.md

 ```

 Asked how long the string is, you might say 12.
 However, Rust’s answer is 24:
-that’s the number of bytes it takes to encode “Здравствуйте” in UTF-8, because
+that’s the number of bytes it takes to encode Здравствуйте in UTF-8, because
 each Unicode scalar value in that string takes 2 bytes of storage.
 Therefore,
 an index into the string’s bytes will not always correlate to a valid Unicode
 scalar value.
 To demonstrate, consider this invalid Rust code: